Wakanda: History

 Before the emergence of the Wakandan nation, mystic beings known as Originators lived in the region.
 Originators were diverse races: Anansi (spider-like), Vanyan (ape-like), Creeping Doom (insectoid), Ibeji (two-headed humanoids) and Children of Olokun (sea-creatures).

 The Originators were expelled from the region by the humans and the Orisha, the pantheon of Wakanda consisting of Thoth, Ptah, Mujaji, Kokou and Bast, the Panther Goddess.

+Eons ago during the First Blasphemy, Khonshu tries to avenge a prisoner that was killed by Varnae only for Bast to tell Khonshu to stay his hand.
+Varnae had stolen Vibranium from the Fires of Ptah and planned to ascend to godhood.
+This attracted the attention of Khonshu, who met with Bast, Eshu, Gherke, and Ptah during Ra's slumber.
+He wanted the gods in the surrounding realms to be made aware before he retaliated.
+He gained their support, as well as the support of Kokou the Ever-Burning.
+In the distant past, Bast and Gherke lead the Enneads and the Orishas against Varnae's forces.
+Kokou confronts Varnae in his temple.
+The prisoners are evacuated as Bast instructs the black panthers to take the prisoners west and wait for the news of victory.

 In the distant past, a massive meteorite made up of the element vibranium crashed in Wakanda.
 The meteorite was named Mena Ngai.
 It was unearthed a generation before the events of the present day.
 T'Challa, the previous Black Panther and brother to the current Black Panther, Shuri, is the son of T'Chaka, the Black Panther before him and a descendant of Olumo Bashenga.
 Knowing that others would attempt to manipulate and dominate Wakanda for this rare and valuable resource, T'Chaka conceals his country from the outside world.
 He sells off minute amounts of the valuable vibranium while surreptitiously sending the country's best scholars to study abroad, consequently turning Wakanda into one of the world's most technologically advanced nations.
 Eventually, however, the explorer Ulysses Klaue finds his way to Wakanda and covers up his work on a vibranium-powered, sound-based weapon.
 When exposed, Klaue kills T'Chaka, only to see his "sound blaster" turned on him by a grieving teenaged T'Challa.
 Klaue's right hand is destroyed, and he and his men flee.